strikersix23/sdk-tools/README.md

 ArchLinux only downloads source code, we are not using it to compile.

-If you need other tools, adb fastboot dexdump  etc., just add the cmake script of the corresponding tool under build-tools/cmake.
+If you need other tools, adb fastboot dexdump ...etc, just add the cmake script of the corresponding tool under build-tools/cmake

 you need ndk toolchain to compile.